 Education remains one of the key avenues through which the state is involved in the economy.
-In preparing individuals for future engagements in the labour market, policy decisions and choices in the sphere of education play a critical role in determining the extent to which future economic and poverty reduction plans may be realised.
-Education outcomes across the entire South Africa and Western Cape on general deteriorated as a result of COVID-19.
-The matric pass rate for Stellenbosch however increased ever
+In preparing individuals for future engagement in the labour market, policy choices and decisions in the sphere of education play a critical role in determining the extent to which future economic and poverty reduction plans can be realised.